entttom/chattlin/README.md

 - **Private notes**: Inter team communication is possible using private notes in a conversation.
 - **Canned responses (Saved replies)**: Improve the response rate by adding saved replies for frequently asked questions.
 - **Conversation Labels**: Use conversation labelling to create custom workflows.
-- **Auto assignment**: MaaS intelligently assigns a ticket to the agents who have access to the inbox depending on their availability and load.
+- **Auto assignment**: Maas intelligently assigns a ticket to the agents who have access to the inbox depending on their availability and load.
-- **Conversation continuity**: If the user has provided an email address through the chat widget, MaaS would send an email to the customer under the agent name so that the user can continue the conversation over the email.
+- **Conversation continuity**: If the user has provided an email address through the chat widget, Maas would send an email to the customer under the agent name so that the user can continue the conversation over the email.
-- **Multi-lingual support**: MaaS supports 10+ languages.
+- **Multi-lingual support**: Maas supports 10+ languages.
-- **Powerful API & Webhooks**: Extend the capability of the software using MaaS’s webhooks and APIs.
+- **Powerful API & Webhooks**: Extend the capability of the software using Maas’s webhooks and APIs.
-- **Integrations**: MaaS natively integrates with Slack right now.
+- **Integrations**: Maas natively integrates with Slack right now.
 Manage your conversations in Slack without logging into the dashboard.

 ## Documentation